Will services cost me anything?

-There is no fee charged for Student Counseling Center services for all currently enrolled UW Tacoma students.
+There is no fee charged for all currently enrolled UW Tacoma students.

-The Student Counseling Center does not offer career counseling, but the Career Development Center does.
+Counseling & Psychological Services does not offer career counseling, but the Career Development Center does.

-If I go to the Student Counseling Center for help, does that mean there is something wrong with me?
+If I go to Counseling & Psychological Services for help, does that mean there is something wrong with me?

-No. Students who use the SCC are interested in their personal growth and adjustment in the world around them.
+No. Students who use Counseling & Psychological Services are interested in their personal growth and adjustment in the world around them.
 Students face normal developmental concerns and academic pressures while at UW Tacoma and, at times, may feel anxious, angry, lonely or depressed.
-The SCC staff members are trained professionals who help students explore alternative coping strategies and ways of dealing with themselves and the world.
+Staff members are trained professionals who help students explore alternative coping strategies and ways of dealing with themselves and the world.

 All currently enrolled UW Tacoma students are eligible for psychological services.
 Sometimes other persons important in your life, such as a partner, spouse or friend may be involved in the counseling process as well and do not have to be a UW Tacoma student.